junobuild/docs/docs/add-juno-to-an-app/create-a-satellite.md

 :::info

 Whether you're looking to connect your satellite to an [existing application](setup), [deploy](deploy#deploy-your-app-1) your website, or launch a project [created with a template](../intro.md#starting-a-new-project), you now own a container to shape your project.
-This smart contract is controlled exclusively by you.
+This smart contract is **controlled exclusively by you 🔐**.

 :::